Your video should be exactly as long as it takes for you to get to the point.

 - What is your relationship with the intended audience?
 (This question is critical as it determines how interested your audience will be in anything you have to say.)

 - What is the intended delivery path for the video?
-(If no one has given this much thought then you’re already in trouble.)
+(If no one has given this much thought then you’re likely in trouble.)

 - What measurable outcome are you looking to achieve?
 (This should be self-evident.
 Often it’s not.)

 - What do you want to say and show in the video?
 (What is the key message you need to deliver?)

 There are many different types and uses of corporate video.
 Knowing what type of video you are producing and answering all of the above questions will help to determine the proper length for the intended corporate video.

 There are two opposing trends in corporate video today: